Research ( full-time, part-time)

 Carina O'Reilly: European security and organised crime, and local policing and local governance.
 Freelance defence and security analyst, formerly editor and analyst at Jane's, global country risk analyst for Cambridge International Research on Current Affairs.

 Dr Anna Markovska: transitional countries; serious crime; corruption; drug abuse.

 Colleen Moore: the treatment of victims in the criminal justice system; violence, sexual violence and exploitation; 'Justice'; identities and judgement; conflict resolution; terrorism, cultures of war.

 Dr Samantha Lundrigan: criminological profiling systems; profiling serial offenders, criminological research methods.

-Professor Bronwen Walter: Emerita Professor of Irish Diaspora Studies.
+Professor Bronwen Walter: Irish diaspora studies

 Dr Jon Davis: Russian history; the Cold War.